wormholer/KAP-manual/en/config/metadata_jdbc.en.md

 4. Add configuration item `kylin.metadata.jdbc-connector-path` of configuration file `$KYLIN_HOME/conf/kylin.properties` to the path of jdbc connector jar, for example, `kylin.metadata.jdbc-connector-path=/usr/share/java/mysql-connector-java.jar`

 5. Add configuration item `kylin.env.zookeeper-connect-string` of configuration file `$KYLIN_HOME/conf/kylin.properties` to zookeeper's url and port.
-If the server of Kap installs zookeeper as well, it can be set as `kylin.env.zookeeper-connect-string=localhost:2181`
+If the server of KAP installs zookeeper as well, it can be set as `kylin.env.zookeeper-connect-string=localhost:2181`

-6. Start Kap
+6. Start KAP

 ### How to migrate metadata from hbase to jdbc
 1. Set configuration item `kylin.metadata.url` of configuration file `$KYLIN_HOME/conf/kylin.properties` to the hbase metadata to be migrated